thomasliebgott/Hydrophobic/README.md

 The latter, the absolute exclusion of a deterioration of the braking force due to water or oil on the road surface, is the goal of the hydrophobics® working group.
 For this purpose, the following methods are to be applied:

--By means of Deep Neural Networks (Deep Learning), water puddles shall be detected and localized in the image by the industrial robot and its camera system in a first step.
+- By means of Deep Neural Networks (Deep Learning), water puddles shall be detected and localized in the image by the industrial robot and its camera system in a first step.
--Based on this information, the relative position and spread of the affected area to the robot will be determined.
+- Based on this information, the relative position and spread of the affected area to the robot will be determined.
--In a further step, an absolute position of the danger spot is to be determined on the basis of edge computing and communicated to other robots and employees.
+- In a further step, an absolute position of the danger spot is to be determined on the basis of edge computing and communicated to other robots and employees.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------